Financial Policy

 2. Debt financing of major capital expenditures provides a smoothing effect on both the Town’s annual expenditures and the associated tax levy.
 Prudent debt financing entails taxpayers paying for the use of capital assets over the timeframe during which those assets are in service, so that the taxpayers who enjoy the benefits also bear the costs.
 Debt financing, however, should be undertaken prudently, since it burdens future taxpayers by deferring, not avoiding, expenditures.

-3. Debt should not be incurred for operating expenses.
-Debt should be reserved for the purchase of large, non-recurring capital items which have a life of five years or more, and the term of the debt should not exceed the life of the asset.
+3. Debt shall not be incurred for operating expenses.
+Debt should be reserved for the construction of or purchase of large, non-recurring capital items which have a life of five years or more, and the term of the debt should not exceed the useful life of the asset in accordance with applicable Massachusetts General Laws.

 4. The objective of debt management is to borrow funds when needed and at the lowest possible cost.
 It is a corollary that good cash management, including the timely billing and collection of taxes, reduces the need for borrowing.